nordicnode/SteamRoll/README.md

 ## ⚠️ Disclaimer
 **SteamRoll is for personal, local use only.**
 Please respect game developers.
 Only use this tool to play games you legally own on your own local network.
 Do not use this tool to distribute pirated copies of games.

-## 🤝 Contributing
-Contributions are welcome!
-Please feel free to verify the `security_report.md` in the artifacts or submit pull requests.